-This section provides that the act applies to a transfer on death deed made before, on, or 1 2 after the effective date of the act by a transferor dying on or after the effective date of the act.
-3 This section is consistent with the Uniform Probate Code's provisions governing transfer on 4 death registration of securities.
-Those provisions "appl[y] to registrations of securities in 5 beneficiary form made before or after [effective date], by decedents dying on or after [effective date]."
-Uniform Probate Code §6-311.
-6 7 8 SECTION 4.
+This section provides that the act applies to a transfer on death deed made before, on, or after the effective date of the act by a transferor dying on or after the effective date of the act.
+This section is consistent with the Uniform Probate Code's provisions governing transfer on death registration of securities.
+Those provisions "appl[y] to registrations of securities in beneficiary form made before or after [effective date], by decedents dying on or after [effective date]."
+UPC Section 6-311.

+SECTION 4.
 NONEXCLUSIVITY.
-This [act] does not affect any method of 9 transferring property otherwise permitted under the law of this state.
-10 Comment 11 12 This section provides that the act is nonexclusive.
-The act does not affect any method of 13 transferring property otherwise permitted under state law.
-14 15 One such method is a present transfer with a retained legal life estate.
-Consider the following examples: 16 17 18 Example 1.
-A conveys Blackacre to B while reserving A's right to remain in possession 19 until A's death.
-By this conveyance, A has made a present transfer of a future interest to B. The 20 transfer is irrevocable.
-The future interest will ripen into possession at A's death, even if B fails 21 to survive A. 22 23 Example 2.
+This [act] does not affect any method of transferring property otherwise permitted under the law of this state.

+This section provides that the act is nonexclusive.
+The act does not affect any method of transferring property otherwise permitted under state law.

+One such method is a present transfer with a retained legal life estate.
+Consider the following examples:

+Example 1.
+A conveys Blackacre to B while reserving A's right to remain in possession until A's death.
+By this conveyance, A has made a present transfer of a future interest to B. The transfer is irrevocable.
+The future interest will ripen into possession at A's death, even if B fails to survive A.

+Example 2.
 A executes, acknowledges, and records a transfer on death deed for Blackacre, naming B as the designated beneficiary.
-During A's lifetime, no interest passes to B, and A may 24 revoke the deed.
-If unrevoked, the deed will transfer possession to B at A's death only if B 25 26 survives A. 27 28 Note that these two methods of transfer have different effects and are governed by 29 different rules.
-30 31 SECTION 5.
+During A's lifetime, no interest passes to B, and A may revoke the deed.
+If unrevoked, the deed will transfer possession to B at A's death only if B survives A.

+As illustrated in these examples, the two methods of transfer have different effects and are governed by different rules.

+SECTION 5.
 TRANSFER ON DEATH DEED AUTHORIZED.
-An individual may 32 transfer property to one or more beneficiaries effective at the transferor's death by a transfer on 33 death deed.
-Comment 34 This section authorizes a transfer on death deed and makes it clear that the transfer is not 35 36 an inter vivos transfer.
+An individual may transfer property to one or more beneficiaries effective at the transferor's death by a transfer on death deed.

+This section authorizes a transfer on death deed and makes it clear that the transfer is not an inter vivos transfer.
 The transfer occurs at the transferor's death.

-37 38 The transferor is an individual, but the singular includes the plural.
-Multiple individuals can readily act together to transfer property by a transfer on death deed, as in the common case of 39 a husband and wife who own the property as joint tenants or as tenants by the entirety.
+The transferor is an individual, but the singular includes the plural.
+Multiple individuals can readily act together to transfer property by a transfer on death deed, as in the common case of a husband and wife who own the property as joint tenants or as tenants by the entirety.
 On the effect of a transfer on death deed made by joint owners, see Section 13(c) and the accompanying Comment.

 The transferor may select any form of ownership, concurrent or successive, absolute or conditional, contingent or vested, valid under state law.
-Among many other things, this permits the transferor to designate one or more primary beneficiaries and one or more alternate beneficiaries to take in the event the primary beneficiaries fail to survive the transferor.
-This freedom to specify the form of the transferee's interest comports with the fundamental principle articulated in the Restatement (Third) of Property (Wills and Other Donative Transfers) §10.1 that the donor's intention should be "given effect to the maximum extent allowed by law."
+Among many other things, this permits the transferor to reserve interests for his estate (e.g., mineral interests); to specify the nature and extent of the beneficiary's interest; and to designate one or more primary beneficiaries and one or more alternate beneficiaries to take in the event the primary beneficiaries fail to survive the transferor.
+This freedom to specify the form and terms of the transferee's interest comports with the fundamental principle of American law recognized by the Restatement (Third) of Property (Wills and Other Donative Transfers) §10.1 that the donor's intention should be "given effect to the maximum extent allowed by law."
 As the Restatement explains in Comment c to §10.1, "American law curtails freedom of disposition only to the extent that the donor attempts to make a disposition or achieve a purpose that is prohibited or restricted by an overriding rule of law."